 Trying to compare and contrast multiple loan products can make buying a home in OR State feel like a challenge when it shouldn’t.
 A mortgage loan officer brings industry-specific knowledge and experience to the table.
 They know the right questions to ask about your current finances and can recommend the best home loan products for your situation.

-What’s more, without a mortgage loan officer on your side, it’s all too easy to get bogged down in the loan application process and potentially end up with a home loan that may not suit your needs in the years ahead.
+What’s more, without an Oregon mortgage loan officer on your side, it’s all too easy to get bogged down in the loan application process and potentially end up with a home loan that may not suit your needs in the years ahead.
 In contrast, working with a loan officer means you have a professional that can guide you through the confusing portions of the program, explain in detail the closing costs, and amortization schedules to take the stress out of your home purchase experience.

 What Does a Mortgage Loan Officer in OR State Do?